Simone Biles’ brother acquitted of triple murder — then chaos erupts in Ohio courtroom

 The woman, identified by WKYC as the mother of one of the victims, was grabbed by several deputies as she got close to Biles-Thomas.

 “He killed my baby.
-You know he killed my baby,” she said while being handcuffed, shown in the video by WEWS.
+You know he killed my baby,” she said while being handcuffed, shown in the video.

 Dramatic new body camera video shows the moment a woman — presumably the mother of a victim — rushed at Tevin Biles-Thomas after a judge acquitted him of all charges related to the New Year's Eve triple homicide.
 Warning: video contains profanity. https://t.co/WYUYDbtY3Y pic.twitter.com/xdKb3YRBqF